NathanJepson/GNFS_SageMath/README.md

 However, there is a slight modification needed to make to his code in order to make it work in the year 2022: https://web.archive.org/web/20220724010535/https://groups.google.com/g/sage-support/c/LTQjSUDoT8Q

-I have included a Jupyter notebook, and a .Sage file of the same code (if you want to run it in a sage cell for some reason).
+I have included a Jupyter notebook, and a .Sage file of the same code (if you want to run it in a sage shell for some reason).
-To run in a sage cell, run it like this:
+To run in a sage shell, run it like this:
 ````
 load("GNFS_v1.0.sage")
 ````